Skip to main content

 • Race or ethnicity of most stops

-• In most cases, was race or ethnicity known?
+• In most cases, was race or ethnicity known prior to the stop?

 • What was the primary reason for the stops?